 The course is designed for those who want to work with and for children aged 0-8, and their families.
 There are two pathways within the degree; both have a strong educational focus for those who want to work within the education sector.
-The FdA Early Years (0-8yrs) (Professional Practice) pathway meets the requirements for Early Years Educator (EYE) (including 385 hours of practice in an Ofsted registered setting), which grants full and relevant status for Ofsted registered settings.
+The FdA Early Years (0-8yrs) (Professional Practice) pathway meets the requirements for Early Years Educator (EYE) (which grants full and relevant status for Ofsted registered settings).
 Students joining the course who have already met the requirements for EYE, will join the FdA Early Years (0-8) pathway.